-Lonavala along with Khandala have been a destination that I have been trying to visit since 1995.
+Lonavala along with Khandala has been a destination that I have been trying to visit since 1995.
 When I first came to Pune and lived here for some time.
 After all these years and multiple visits to Pune, I have managed to fulfill half my wish by visiting Lonavala.
 I had always heard of these two cities so many times in Hindi movies.
 Every time I visited either visited Pune or Mumbai, I thought of visiting these very approachable places.
 But I guess my time to meet these places Lohagad Fort & Karla Caves or Karle caves had yet not come.

 Lohagad Fort, Karla Caves, Ekvira Devi Temple Lonavala

-Karla Caves – Places to visit in Lonavala.
+Karla Caves – Places to visit in Lonavala

 This Saturday, I along with two other friends drove towards Lonavala, with no specific destination in mind.
 But with a bountiful of probable destinations in mind, most of which were forts and caves around Lonavala.
-After a beautiful 1 hour drive on the expressway, we reached the base of Karla caves near Lonavala.
+After a beautiful 1 hour drive on the expressway, we reached the base of Karla Caves.
 It was still a beautiful morning, and we started climbing the stairs that lead to the Buddhist caves and the Ekvira Devi temple.
 It is a 20-30 minute climb to the caves, most of which are inaccessible.

 You can see a lot of water dripping in front of the caves.
 You can go around the rock and see a series of caves.
 They, to me, looked like places where the monks stayed and the main hall is probably where they studied or meditated.

-Ekvira Devi Temple.
+Ekvira Devi Temple

-Trek to Lohagad Fort.
+Trek to Lohagad Fort

 From Bhaja village you can trek on a mild gradient towards the base of the Lohagad Fort and Visapur fort.
 If the heat of the sun and the tiredness of the long walk drains you, there are a lot of shops selling Lemon juice, Kokum sherbet, Guavas, and Cucumbers.
-Very close to the base of Lohagad fort, there are a series of eating joints most of which offer local food along with water, soft drinks and juices to rejuvenate you.
+Very close to the base of the fort, there is a series of eating joints most of which offer local food along with water, soft drinks, and juices to rejuvenate you.
 If you can find a shade below a tree or elsewhere, you would be amazed by the breeze that gently and at times forcefully passes through your skin and your hair and leaving a bundle of energy with you.

-Lohagad Fort – Places to visit in Lonavala.
+Lohagad Fort – Places to visit in Lonavala

-Ganesh Gate or the first gate.
+Ganesh Gate or the first gate

-The first gate, also called the Ganesh gate is the entrance to the Lohagad Fort.
+The first gate, also called the Ganesh gate is the entrance to the fort.
 There are 2-3 more gates that you see till you reach the vast open space on the top.
-The Lohagad fort twists and turns through these gates.
+The fort twists and turns through these gates.
 There are huge stone walls that are the only remains that tell that there was a fort here sometime.
 The last gate is the only one which is somewhat preserved.
 There are caves that have water, and those that have Shivalingas.
 Some groups who apparently camp in the fort sometimes, though I am not sure if this is allowed.
 There are lime water and cucumber seller, who operates from one of the rooms of the fort.

-View from windows of fort walls.
+View from windows of fort walls

-Edge of Lohagad Fort.
+Edge of Lohagad Fort

 After the last gate, you come to a vast plain ground which has a lot of man-made water tanks in various sizes.
-Towards the end of this plain area, there is a narrow long strip of the hill, not wider than few meters that take you to the edge of the hill as well as the Lohagad Fort.
+Towards the end of this plain area, there is a narrow long strip of the hill, not wider than a few meters that take you to the edge of the hill as well as the fort.
 As you look at this strip you go through the feeling of standing on top in a very narrow space.
 An inability to move too much but with a bird’s eye view of everything around you.
 Is that how you feel when you are at the top?

 After a two hour walk back to the Bhaja village, we proceeded to Lonavala to satisfy our hunger pangs.
 Then quickly drove to Lion’s point to see the sunset.
 Little did I know this is going to be one of the best times of a day well spent?
 There is a hill in the middle of the valley, called the Lion hill and this is how this place gets the name.
 But if you look closely at the top of the hill, you would be able to see faces carved in stone.
 One of which has a good resemblance to Shivaji.
-If you could go to another side of the hill and look at a different angle may be you can also see the third face.
+If you could go to another side of the hill and look at a different angle maybe you can also see the third face.

 The sunset could have been more beautiful but for the clouds who decided to play hide and seek with the sun.
 The place was very peaceful and yet enigmatic.
 Something that said, be here, do not go anywhere…